-Commercial labeling (IV.A., and IV.G.-H.) or USDA labeling (IV.B.-H.) must be used.
+- Commercial labeling or USDA labeling must be used.
 When commercial or USDA labeling is selected, both the packages and shipping containers within a purchase unit must be labeled in that format.
-Unless otherwise specified, the contractor must use the same label format (commercial or USDA) within a purchase unit.

-A. Commercial Labeling Requirements for Consumer Pack and Roasts

-Commercially labeled packages and shipping containers must be labeled in accordance with FSIS requirements.
-Labeling must be approved by FSIS prior to acceptance for use under this Specification.

-- 1. Commercial Labels.
-Commercial labels must be the processor's own commercial label (brand name).
-Distributors' labels are not allowed. - 2.
-Traceable Product.
-The processor must establish a product identification and record system that clearly links product by place and time of manufacture to specific USDA contracts and destinations.
-When the company uses the same commercial label for the product certified as complying with this Specification and commercial product, the identification system must differentiate between USDA and non-USDA products.
+Unless otherwise specified, the contractor must use the same label format (commercial or USDA) within a purchase unit. - 621 Commercial Labeling Requirements for Consumer Pack and Roasts - 621.1 Commercially labeled packages and shipping containers must be labeled in accordance with FSIS requirements.
+Labeling must be approved by FSIS prior to acceptance for use under this FPPS. - 621.2 Commercial Labels Must be the processor's own commercial label (brand name).
+Distributors' labels are not allowed. - 630 Traceable Product - The processor must establish a product identification and record system that clearly links product by place and time of manufacture to specific USDA contracts and destinations.
+When the company uses the same commercial label for the product certified as complying with this FPPS and commercial product, the identification system must differentiate between USDA and non-USDA products.
 An alpha numeric code may be used for information that is in addition to FSIS labeling requirements.
-The required product identification and record system, including codes, must be reviewed by USDA/AMS before production begins for the contract(s). - 3.
-USDA Grade for Consumer Pack.
-In addition to the FSIS commercial labeling requirements, the USDA grade mark must be shown on each shipping container of consumer pack graded commodity.
+The required product identification and record system, including codes, must be reviewed by USDA/AMS before production begins for the contract(s). - USDA Grade for Consumer Pack In addition to the FSIS commercial labeling requirements, the USDA grade mark must be shown on each shipping container of consumer pack graded commodity.
 For shipping containers containing both U.S. Grades A and B consumer pack turkeys, no grade will be placed on the shipping container.
-If individual packages are commercially labeled, the USDA grademark must be printed on each package. - 4.
-Nutrition Facts, Ingredients and Allergen statements on shipping containers.
-Nutrition Facts must be provided.
+If individual packages are commercially labeled, the USDA grademark must be printed on each package. - Nutrition Facts, Ingredients and Allergen statements on shipping containers. - Nutrition Facts must be provided.
 The ingredient statement, even for single ingredient foods, must be included as a statement separate from the name of the product, e.g. Ingredients: .
-The allergen statement must be provided in the format which complies with the Food Allergen Labeling and Consumer Protection Act (FALCPA) for any product which contains milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, soy or wheat; e.g. Allergen: This product contains

-B. USDA Labeling Requirements for Consumer Pack and Roasts

-When USDA labeling is used, any deviation from the labeling requirements in this Specification must be approved by the Contracting Officer, in writing, prior to start of production.
-Labeling and marking of the commodity must be in accordance with this Specification.
+The allergen statement must be provided in the format which complies with the Food Allergen Labeling and Consumer Protection Act (FALCPA) for any product which contains milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, soy or wheat; e.g. Allergen: This product contains . - USDA Labeling Requirements for Consumer Pack and Roasts - When USDA labeling is used, any deviation from the labeling requirements in this FPPS must be approved by the Contracting Officer, in writing, prior to start of production.
+Labeling and marking of the commodity must be in accordance with this FPPS.
 Labeling and marking information must be water-fast, non-smearing, of a contrasting color, clear, and readable.